-Under the "Family Educational Rights and Privacy Act of 1974," the following is designated as directory information and may be made public, unless the student desires to withhold all or any portion of it:
+Under the "Family Educational Rights and Privacy Act of 1974," the following is designated as directory information and may be made public, unless the student desires to withhold directory information:

-- Student's name
+- Student's full name

-- Local address

-- Home address
+- Addresses local, permanent and email

-- Telephone listing
+- Telephone listings local and permanent

-- Date and place of birth
+- Date of birth

 - Major field of study

-- Military status

 - Participation in officially recognized activities and sports

+- Photographs

+- Weight and height of members of athletic teams

-- Dates of college attendance
+- Dates of attendance

 - Degrees and awards received

-- Most recent previous educational agency or institution attended by the student.
+- Most recent previous school attended

+- Classification

+- Enrollment Status.

-Students wishing to withhold any or all of this information should complete the appropriate form, available at the Admissions Office, within 10 days after the first class day.
+Students wishing to withhold directory information should complete the appropriate form, available at the Enrollment Services, within 10 days after the first class day.
 The form is also available on the College website.
 Forms received by mail must be accompanied by a copy of a photo ID.